BiAPoL/biapol-utilities/README.md

 ```
 ![img.png](docs/_static/example_table.png)

-In another example, you can visualize a label images with a nice color map like this:
+In another example, you can visualize a label image with a nice color map like this:

 ```python
 import biapol_utilities as biau